 By Rakiya A.Muhammad

-In Nigeria, paediatric cancer, identified by the World Health Organisation as the primary cause of mortality among children and adolescents, persists as a covert struggle, frequently obscured by misunderstandings and insufficient resources.
+In Nigeria, pediatric cancer, identified by the World Health Organisation as the primary cause of mortality among children and adolescents, persists as a covert struggle.
+This silent battle continues largely unnoticed, hindered by insufficient awareness and funding.

-“However, the terrible news about leukaemia came after many trips to the doctor.”
+“The devastating discovery about leukaemia came after countless trips to the doctor.”

 “The reasons for lower survival rates in LMICs include delay in diagnosis, an inability to obtain an accurate diagnosis, inaccessible therapy, abandonment of treatment, death from toxicity (side effects), and avoidable relapse. ”

-Kemi Adekanye, whose initiative, the Okapi Children Cancer Foundation, has enabled treatment access for almost 200 children, decries the country’s support system.
+Kemi Adekanye, whose Okapi Children Cancer Foundation has helped approximately 200 children access therapy, criticized the country’s support system.

-“As of today, there’s currently no support being provided to children battling cancer, “she points out.
+“As of today, there is no support being provided to children battling cancer,” she points out.

 Dr. Abidemi Omonisi, a consultant pathologist and former acting director of the National System of Cancer Registry at the National Institute for Cancer Research and Treatment (NICRAT), accentuates the need for childhood cancer to receive prominence and attention.

-He observes that the emphasis has predominantly been on breast, cervical, and prostate malignancies.
+He notes that the focus has been predominantly on breast, cervical, and prostate cancers.

-The expert points out the documented cases reflect a rise in childhood cancers in Nigeria, highlighting that Lagos University Teaching Hospital (LUTH) reported 300 cases of child cancer within a single year.
+The expert points out that the documented cases indicate an alarming increase in childhood cancers in Nigeria, noting that Lagos University Teaching Hospital (LUTH) recorded 300 cases of childhood cancer in just one year.

 “During my consultancy visits to LUTH, we discovered a changing trend,” he reveals.
 Previously dominant Burkitt lymphoma has given way to methodological malignancy, specifically leukaemia.”

-Health policy analyst Ejike Oji advocates comprehensive reforms throughout Nigeria to alleviate the strain on families.
+Health policy analyst Ejike Oji passionately champions extensive reforms across Nigeria to ease the burdens faced by families.

 ” At the time of this review, there are no dedicated pediatric cancer center in Nigeria and no full- service center set up exclusively to offer cancer, treatment, radiation, or otherwise to pediatric patients,” the research findings indicate.